SolSolis-Sys/claude-conductor/README.md

 # claude-conductor

 > Multi-agent orchestration plugin for Claude Code — dispatch agents, run parallel audits, manage blueprints, and automate context cleanup.

 ![Version](https://img.shields.io/badge/version-1.0.4-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Node](https://img.shields.io/badge/node-%3E%3D18-brightgreen)

+> ⚠️ **Alpha — work in progress.
+Use at your own risk.** Expect rough edges.
+Found a bug or have a suggestion?
+Please [open an issue]

+> **Not affiliated with Anthropic.** This is an independent, unofficial tool that reads local Claude Code data and Anthropic's public OAuth usage endpoint — not a product of or endorsed by Anthropic.

 ---